Séamus Patrick Horgan: Presbyteral ministry

-Diplomatic career
+Diplomatic service

 Horgan's first diplomatic assignment was as attaché and subsequently secretary of the apostolic nunciature to Uganda, between 2005 and 2008, when he was appointed secretary of the apostolic nunciature to Switzerland.

 Horgan was appointed secretary and subsequently counsellor to the apostolic nunciature to the Philippines in 2012, before returning to Rome in 2015, following his appointment as a minutante in the Section for Relations with States.

 He was appointed first counsellor to the Apostolic Nunciature to the United States in 2020.
 While in the United States he worked under then-Archbishop Christophe Pierre.
 He previously worked under Archbishop Pierre in Uganda.

 Horgan was appointed a Chaplain of His Holiness by Pope Benedict XVI in 2008 and a Prelate of Honour of His Holiness by Pope Francis in 2019.
 In addition to his native English, he speaks French and Italian, and has a working knowledge of German.

 Apostolic Nuncio to South Sudan

 Horgan was appointed apostolic nuncio to South Sudan and titular archbishop-elect of Árd Sratha by Pope Francis on 14 May 2024.
 He is the first nuncio to reside in South Sudan.

-He was consecrated by the Cardinal Secretary of State, Pietro Parolin, on 27 July in the Cathedral of Saints Peter and Paul, Ennis.
+He received episcopal ordination at the hands of Cardinal Secretary of State Pietro Parolin, on 27 July in the Cathedral of Saints Peter and Paul, Ennis.